 A final consideration that can be seen as a warning too, concerns the unpredictability of tourism given its global dimension and the influence of geopolitical issues on its trends.
 For example, in the last few years, several happenings (civil wars, natural disasters, trade sanctions, etc) have been shifting the Mediterranean touristic flows from one area to another.
 Whether it cannot be directly tackled, such a dynamic should affect the way a touristic model is thought, designed, achieved.

-A new characterization of the Mediterranean landscape / itineraries, lines and natural podiums Loris Rossi hyperNatural landscapes Luca Emanueli Gianni Lobosco
+2.1 A new characterization of the Mediterranean landscape / itineraries, lines and natural podiums Loris Rossi

-A project for the Albanian coast Antonello Stella
+2.2 A project for the Albanian coast Antonello Stella